-The Directors announced in September 2010 that the annual distribution would be maintained at 27.80 cents per unit for the duration of the development.
+As previously advised the annual distribution is expected to be maintained at 27.80 cents per unit for the duration of the development.

-The Carindale Property Trust is underpinned by its high quality investment in Westfield Carindale, which continues to deliver resilient cashflow and ongoing growth from sustained investment through redevelopment and intensive management.
+Carindale Property Trust is underpinned by its high quality investment in Westfield Carindale, which continues to deliver resilient cashflow and ongoing growth from sustained investment through redevelopment and intensive management.